imagej/imagej-usage/README.md

 "How many people used such-and-such command within the past 12 months?"

-Collection of usage statistics is optional, and can be toggled in the Edit > Options > ImageJ2 options dialog.
+Collection of usage statistics is optional, and can be toggled in the Edit > Options > Privacy... options dialog.

 Such information is very useful to the developers in prioritizing bug-fixes and new features, as well for continued funding of valuable functionality.